 Best Craft Beers in Teramo

-For craft beer lovers, here you will find the best beers from Abruzzo, Italy and international beers too.
+For craft beer lovers, here you will find the best beers of the Abruzzo Region, Italy, and international beers too.

 Wine bar & Food

-- Enoteca Pot Still They have a great selection of wines and local food, the ambient is usually quite and the staff is friendly
+- Enoteca Pot Still: They have a great selection of wines and local food, the ambient is usually quite enough and the staff is friendly.

-- Harvest its a natural wine bar that only have natural and organic wines & other drinks.
+- Harvest: it is a natural wine bar, which only offers natural and organic wines & other drinks.

-- Assenzio another wine bar, recommended on Tuesday when together with your drink you will get a burger with fried cheese.
+- Assenzio: another wine bar, recommended on Tuesdays when together with your drink you will get a burger with fried cheese.

 9 towns you should not miss nearby Teramo